duesee/pedanticpaper/README.md

 # Sample

 ```
-$ python main.py                                                       130 ↵
+$ python main.py ./
+### Starting recursive search from "./"
-### Testing file test/classic.tex
+### Testing file "classic.tex"
 [!] found non-allowed char '²' in line 3
-[!] found bad twin "elliptic-curve" in line 3.
+[!] found evil twin "elliptic-curve" in line 3.
 Did you mean "elliptic curve"?
-[!] found doublette ('the', 'the') in line 3
+[!] found doublette "the the" in line 3

-### Testing file test/input/ecc.tex
+### Testing file "ecc.tex"
-[!] found bad twin "public-key" in line 3.
+[!] found evil twin "public-key" in line 3.
 Did you mean "public key"?
 [?] found potentially confusing word "purposed" in line 3.
 Did you mean "proposed"?
-[!] found doublette ('is', 'is') in line 3
+[!] found doublette "is is" in line 3
 ```

 # Important

 The script may contain "unpythonic" or unelegant code and insult pedantic programmers.
-Beside from that, it does not change any files and pull-request are welcome.
+Beside from that, it does not change any files and pull-request are always welcome.